Skip to main content

 AP scale is not just invoice count.
 It can also involve approval bottlenecks, exception queues, and what happens when a payment run breaks midstream.
 Grounded AP automation evaluations also split the problem into two checks: workflow automation, meaning routing and approvals, and document extraction from messy PDFs or scans.
 If a vendor only shows clean invoices and straight-through approvals, the hard part is still untested.

-For Intacct, the supported evidence in this pack is general AP automation value: simpler invoice management, faster approvals, stronger workflow tooling, and scalability for high invoice volumes.
+For Intacct, the documented evidence is general AP automation value: simpler invoice management, faster approvals, stronger workflow tooling, and scalability for high invoice volumes.
 It does not prove how Intacct-specific payment paths behave under load or recover from failed runs.

 Oracle NetSuite has a different public signal.
 NetSuite states that rapid growth can outpace accounting systems.
 That supports the risk framing, not product-specific proof of large-run AP recovery.
 In this pack, NetSuite also lacks grounded evidence for throughput, retry idempotency, and AP-to-GL recovery behavior.